Chapter 21

 who, sitting in the opposite, repeatedly see and hear you,

-laughing sweetly, a circumstance which snatches every senses from miserable me:
+laughing sweetly, a circumstance which snatches every senses from

 for as soon as I have seen you, Lesiba, nothing remains for me,